This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 February 2019 to

-The data in this brief have been updated to capture new e-cigarette products coded by IRI.
+The data in this brief have been updated to capture new e-cigarette products coded by Circana (formerly IRI).
 Historical sales estimates may differ from previous briefs.

 Federal Flavor Regulatory Initiatives

 In February 2020, FDA began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
-This prioritization did not apply to e-liquid bottles or single use disposable e-cigarettes
+This prioritization did not apply to e-liquid bottles or single-use disposable e-cigarettes.

 FDA began issuing marketing denial orders for flavored e-cigarette products as of September 9, 2021.